 Always make a visit to the dentist a positive experience.
 Never use the dentist as a threat for not brushing teeth or other behaviour.

 As your child's adult teeth grow through, make an appointment with the dentist if you notice any misalignment of the teeth or jaw.
 They will advise whether corrective treatment is required.

 When to seek further help

-- pus coming from your gums
+- pus coming from the gums

-- loose teeth caused by infected gums
+- loose teeth (this can be caused by infected gums)

 - any difficulty talking or swallowing

-- swollen lymph glands in your neck
+- swollen lymph glands in the neck

 - a fever (a temperature over 38⁰C).

-Last reviewed: August 2015
+Last reviewed: November 2017